How to Create Backfillable Qualitative Questions

 FAQ / Troubleshooting

-Why don't I see the "Create" buttons on the AI Analysis page?
+Why don't I see the "+ Create Question" button on the AI Analysis page?

-If any of these are missing, the buttons will not appear.
-There is no error message — the buttons are simply hidden.
+If any of these are missing, the button will not appear.
+There is no error message — the button is simply hidden.
 Contact your account admin or Qvasa account manager to verify your permissions.

 I get an error that my option value "already exists in your account."